-- (1) Make acceptable assurances to the grantee that it will comply with the requirements of the HTF program during the entire period that begins upon selection of the recipient to receive HTF funds, and ending upon the conclusion of all HTF-funded activities; - (2) Demonstrate the ability and financial capacity to undertake, comply, and manage the eligible activity;
+(1) Make acceptable assurances to the grantee that it will comply with the requirements of the HTF program during the entire period that begins upon selection of the recipient to receive HTF funds, and ending upon the conclusion of all HTF-funded activities;

+(2) Demonstrate the ability and financial capacity to undertake, comply, and manage the eligible activity;

-- (3) Demonstrate its familiarity with the requirements of other federal, State, or local housing programs that may be used in conjunction with HTF funds to ensure compliance with all applicable requirements and regulations of such programs; and - (4) Have demonstrated experience and capacity to conduct an eligible HTF activity as evidenced by its ability to: - (i) Own, construct, or rehabilitate, and manage and operate an affordable multifamily rental housing development; or - (ii) Design, construct, or rehabilitate, and market affordable housing for homeownership. - (iii) Provide forms of assistance, such as down payments, closing costs, or interest rate buy downs for purchasers. - b.
+(3) Demonstrate its familiarity with the requirements of other federal, State, or local housing programs that may be used in conjunction with HTF funds to ensure compliance with all applicable requirements and regulations of such programs; and

+(4) Have demonstrated experience and capacity to conduct an eligible HTF activity as evidenced by its ability to:

+(i) Own, construct, or rehabilitate, and manage and operate an affordable multifamily rental housing development; or b.
 Describe the grantee's application requirements for eligible recipients to apply for HTF funds.
 If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".